-- A. The Board hereby recognizes the Association as the exclusive and sole bargaining representative for all certified personnel, including psychologists and social workers, whether under contract, on leave, employed or to be employed by the Board, excluding the Superintendent, Assistant Superintendents, Principals, Supervisors and substitutes within the meaning of the Public Employment Relations Act. - B. The term "Teacher" when used hereinafter in this Agreement, shall refer to all employees in the bargaining unit as above defined. - Nothing contained herein shall prevent the Board from modifying, revising, combining, or eliminating any position of employment in this Article pursuant to the conditions of this Agreement. - C. Any new position created during the life of this Agreement will be added to the unit providing it fits the description of "Teacher" as used in this Agreement. - D. The Board shall mean Board of Education or anyone the Board designates to act on its behalf.
+- A. The Board hereby recognizes the Association as the exclusive and sole bargaining representative for all certified and professional personnel including but not limited to teachers, psychologists, social workers, speech pathologists, counselors and media specialists, whether under contract, on leave, employed or to be employed by the Board, excluding the Superintendent, Assistant Superintendents, Principals, Supervisors and substitutes within the meaning of the Public Employment Relations Act. - B. The term "Teacher" when used hereinafter in this Agreement, shall refer to all employees in the bargaining unit as above defined. - Nothing contained herein shall prevent the Board from modifying, revising, combining, or eliminating any position of employment in this Article pursuant to the conditions of this Agreement. - C. Any new position created during the life of this Agreement will be added to the unit providing it fits the description of "Teacher" as used in this Agreement. - D. The Board shall mean Board of Education or anyone the Board designates to act on its behalf.